Skip to main content

 ↳ A KO response indicates that the value should be corrected.

-For further information see Go to System configuration > Mail.
+For further information see the page System configuration > Mail.

 Post-upgrade problems